-The Pilgrim's Year is the Saintly Journeys Liturgical Calendar — a structured, three-year cycle of weekly Gospel readings designed for Catholic, Protestant, and seeker pilgrims alike.
-Like the Catholic Church's liturgical year, it orders sacred time around the life, death, and resurrection of Jesus Christ.
-Each year follows a primary Gospel — Luke, John, and Matthew — moving through six seasons of the soul's journey: Awakening, Encounter, Formation, the Emmaus Road, the Sent, and the Fallow.
-Two readings recur as Annual Anchors every year: the Emmaus Road (Luke 24:13–35) in Week 27, and the Restoration of Peter (John 21:15–19) within the Emmaus Road season.
+The Pilgrim's Year serves as the Saintly Journeys Liturgical Calendar — a structured, three-year cycle of weekly Gospel readings that cater to Catholic, Protestant, and seeker pilgrims alike.
+Similar to the Catholic Church's liturgical year, it organizes sacred time around the life, death, and resurrection of Jesus Christ.
+Each year highlights a primary Gospel — Luke, John, and Matthew — guiding participants through six seasons of the soul's journey: Awakening, Encounter, Formation, the Emmaus Road, the Sent, and the Fallow.
+Notably, two readings recur as Annual Anchors each year: the Emmaus Road (Luke 24:13–35) in Week 27, and the Restoration of Peter (John 21:15–19) during the Emmaus Road season, providing a basis for Christian reflections.

-To use The Pilgrim's Year, simply find the current week and read that Gospel passage slowly and prayerfully.
-One reading per week, one season at a time.
-The Pilgrim's Year begins each cycle on the First Sunday of Advent and all readings are from the English Standard Version (ESV).
+To engage with The Pilgrim's Year, simply identify the current week and read that Gospel passage slowly and prayerfully.
+One reading per week, one season at a time, enhances your understanding of the liturgical year.
+The Pilgrim's Year begins each cycle on the First Sunday of Advent, with all readings taken from the English Standard Version (ESV).

 Open Bible with golden-edged pages and red ribbons on wooden table.